HEPData/hepdata/INSTALL.rst

 Some of the tests run using `Selenium <https://selenium.dev>`_ on `Sauce Labs <https://saucelabs.com>`_.
 Note that some of the end-to-end tests currently fail when run individually rather than all together.
+If you have a local development server running, shut it down before running the tests.

 To run the tests locally you have several options: